antialamas/linear-optics/README.md

 # linear-optics
 A fast algorithm for simulating linear optical quantum circuits written in C++.

-For more details, refer to
+For more details and author contact information, refer to

 (arXiv link)

-Compile with the Makefile.
+Compile with the included Makefile.

 The linear algebra, Eigen, is required: